 Boy, one minute you’re the state of Washington, the data center destination de jour, and the next, you’re losing business to Iowa.
 Nothing against Iowa or Iowans, but if asked, most people would describe it with a question, “isn’t it one of those square ones”, rather than a declarative sentence.
 Up until now geographic proximity has had a disproportionate effect on our perception, and those of prospective businesses of our 50 states.
 If you didn’t have beaches, movie stars or an easily recognizable shape, you were relegated to the “which one is that” category for generations of US geography students.
-However, as the good citizens of Washington just learned, the data center business has become the great equalizer to allow virtually any one—sorry Hawaii and Alaska– of the 50 stars on the flag to slug it out with any other.
+However, as the good citizens of Washington just learned, the data center business has become the great equalizer to allow virtually any one—sorry Hawaii and Alaska– of the 50 stars on the flag to slug it out with any other because of their whale watching long beach attraction.

 Of course, it’s not necessarily the physical state itself—look I’m a big fan of Iowa, but I’m not planning to pick up stakes and move there any time soon—but the economic incentives that they offer to entice the Microsofts of the world to locate there.
 As Microsoft’s state government affairs director, DeLee Shoemaker, has said, “States such as Iowa and others have come on board with very attractive tax incentive packages to get data centers to locate in their communities”.
 Apparently this whole Washington versus Iowa thing started when the boys from Redmond were deciding where to locate their newest gargantuan facility.
 Although their original desire was to put it in their own backyard of Quincy, when the can do folks from the nation’s corn capital swept in with a better offer they blew off their home town pride faster than you can say “Altoona”.